Tigrou59/Python-Docker/README.md

     volumes:
       PythonVol:

-#We have added some option related with the interactive mode, we run the service directly, not in background >> (docker-compose up -d)

-#but simply with the run option on the service
+#We have added some option related with the interactive mode, we run the service directly, not in background >> (docker-compose up -d), but simply with the run option on the service

 docker-compose run slim-python